Anguillidae: Paleontology

+Although Anguilla is the only modern representative of the family Anguillidae, a second marine genus, Eoanguilla, is known from the Early Eocene of Monte Bolca in Italy, and appears to be the oldest known representative of Anguillidae known from full body fossils (slightly younger than Anguilla ignota).

 There are two important fossils used to date the origin of freshwater eels.
 The first is the fossil Nardoechelys robinsi which represents the ancestor to all extant eels, and marks the lower-boundary of the age of anguillidae.
 The second is Anguilla ignota, which is the fossil that represents the ancestor to all extant freshwater eels and marks the upper boundary of the age of anguillidae.
 Using these two fossil calibration points, freshwater eels are said to originate between 83 million years ago and 43.8 million years ago.

 Nardoechelys robinsi

 N. robinsi was found by Italian scientists in 2002 in the Santonian-Campanian Calcari di Melissano, which is a fossil bed located near the town of Nardò.
 Strontium-isotope stratigraphy concluded the age of N. robinsi to be 83 million years old.
 The fossil was discovered incomplete and lacked the skull and part of the anterior skeleton.
 Despite the morphological uncertainty, cranial and branchial features confirmed it was an eel.
 At first, it was classified the earliest member of the eel family, Ophichthidae (snake eels).
 However, upon further inspection, the fossil only displayed one synapomorphy of snake eels, and possessed morphological features more congruent with an ancestral anguilliform.
 Therefore, many phylogenetic studies use this fossil as a calibration point to date crown anguilliforms.
 Therefore, if the oldest eel is 83 million years old, it can be concluded that anguillidae could not have originated any earlier than that.